 Over-the-counter (OTC) whitening treatments are often cheaper than dentist office procedures, but have a lower concentration of bleach.
 If you’re thinking about using an OTC whitening option, make sure you get one with the American Dental Association (ADA) Seal of Acceptance, which ensures that it’s safe and effective for teeth whitening.

-In-office whitening procedures you get at the dentist are notably pricier, but they’re supervised by your dentist, are very effective, and usually require only one office visit (aside from maintenance).
+In-office whitening procedures that you get at the dentist are notably pricier, but they’re supervised by your dentist, are very effective, and usually require only one office visit (aside from maintenance).

 What You Need to Know About Whitening Treatments